Combined APOGEE-GALAH stellar catalogues using the Cannon: Method

-Here we describe the selection of the training set used to train APOGEE spectra with GALAH labels.
-Among 17,721 stars in the cross match, there are multiple GALAH parameters (from separate GALAH observations at different epochs of the same star) for the same APOGEE spectrum.
-In such cases, we choose the GALAH parameters corresponding to the lowest chi-square value from the SME fit (chi2$\_$sp).
-At the same time, there are multiple APOGEE spectra (identified by the APOGEE$\_$UniqueID) for which GALAH parameters are fixed (since there is only one GALAH observation/spectrum).
-We make sure these remain in the catalogue.
-This leads to a catalogue of 12,041 stars.
-Next, we remove stars with invalid GALAH and APOGEE parameters in our label space, and further select high reliable and high quality GALAH labels/stellar parameters by the following constraints :
+We construct one training set that can be used to carry out 4 combinations of cross-survey \textit{Cannon} training and modeling.
+Hence, we use the GALAH DR3 combined spectra catalogue with one entry per star for which spectra from multiple exposures have been stacked to estimate their stellar parameters and elemental abundances.
+In the case of APOGEE, we choose stars with stellar parameters derived from high SNR combined spectrum.
+Similarly, we choose combined spectra from both surveys\footnote{For APOGEE, combined spectra is provided as the HDU1 extension of 'apStar' fits files.
+For GALAH, combined spectra fits files are named after their 'sobject$\_$id' from which the pseudo continuum normalized flux can be extracted.} for constructing the training set and later in testing stage where predictions are made.

+We find 14,406 stars based on cross match using the \textit{APOGEE$\_$ID} and \textit{star$\_$id} columns in APOGEE DR16 and GALAH DR3 catalogues with \textit{Topcat} (\citealt{Taylor:2005,Taylor:2020}).
+We remove stars with invalid GALAH and APOGEE stellar parameters and further select reliable and high quality survey labels/stellar parameters by certain constraints for each survey.

-where snr$\_$c2$\_$iraf is the signal-to-noise ratio (SNR) of spectra in the green arm (chip 2) and flag parameter, flag$\_$sp, describes various GALAH reduction and analysis issues indicating the quality of spectra and estimated stellar parameters.
+For GALAH, we choose stars with SNR ratio of spectra in the green arm (\textit{snr$\_$c2$\_$iraf}) $>$ 25, chi-square value of stellar parameter fitting the following constraints (\textit{chi2$\_$sp}) $<$ 4 and the flag that describes various GALAH reduction and analysis issues indicating the quality of spectra and estimated stellar parameters (\textit{flag$\_$sp}) is equal to zero.

+For APOGEE, we choose stars with SNR $>$ 80 in addition to removing stars for which selected bits (16: bad T$_\mathrm{eff}$, 17: bad $\log g$, 18: bad $v_{\rm micro}$, 19: bad metals, 20: bad [$\alpha$/Fe] and 23: bad overall for star) in the \textit{ASPCAPFLAG}\footnote{https://www.sdss.org/dr14/algorithms/bitmasks/} has been set.